 In spring 2018 Megan returned as head coach at Mercy High School.
 The Warriors became League Champions finishing 6-2 in league and 11-8 overall.
-They had their first playoff win in school history vs Tulelake.
+They had their first playoff win in school history against Tulelake.